-During relocation time, people naturally have a lot on their minds and plenty of things to organize.
+During relocation time, people naturally have a lot on their to-do list but also on their mind, from apartment hunting to trying to organize important documents and plenty of other things.
 That is why there are a couple of common mistakes that anyone can accidentally make when packing books.
 Follow this list of don’ts that we have gathered for you, so you don’t repeat any of those.

 Don’t Use Second-Hand Boxes

 It is important not to use already used boxes, especially if some food has been stored in them before.
 If you do this, your editions might pick up some insects and bring them into your new home.